wangyenjen/ICPC2019_xuzhou/problems/pG/description.md

 Output
 ------
-Output one real number in a line, representing the minimum time to produce 1 liter of each of all $K$ kinds of beverages.
+Output one real number in a line, representing the minimum time to produce 1 liter of each of all $N$ kinds of beverages.

 Your answer will be considered correct if the relative error does not exceed $10^{-2}$.